• Home

 Innovative Mode of Teaching

-Since the education system of New Zealand is inspired by the British education system, the courses and programmes offered by Kiwi universities are focused on research, innovation, training and critical learning in an organized manner.
-The students are nourished and polished academically enhancing their ability to undertake challenges in future.
-Student- teacher interaction, problem solving, critical analysis and questioning about aspects of lecture is a way of teaching adopted by Kiwi universities.
+New Zealand’s education system is based on the British education system.
+Because of this, New Zealand’s courses and programmes focus on research, innovation and training, as well as critical learning in an organised way.
+The students are nurtured and polished academically, improving their capacity to take on challenges in the future.
+Student-teacher interaction, problem-solving, critical analysis and questions about aspects of lecture are some of the ways in which Kiwi universities teach.

 High Standards of Living in New Zealand